Moosehead/secondcloset-wharehouse-api/README.md

 # Notes
 - For discounts with no limit client passes in -1 `"quantity":"-1"`
 - Order matters for the order of limited discounts you enter in payload
+- Using Amazon RDS PSQL as database so don't worry about migrations/db setup